Maximilian-Winter/Bite-Programming-Language/README.md

 ![biteDynamic](https://user-images.githubusercontent.com/24946356/161903997-fe14fa25-9b80-4962-aeec-a977052b834a.PNG)

-The following code shows the CSharp Type Import System.
-It shows how to create an C# Object by calling his constructor and the usement after it:
+The following code shows the C# Type Import System.
+It shows how to create an C# Object by calling his constructor and the use after it:

 ![BiteFFI](https://user-images.githubusercontent.com/24946356/161910038-cfa41e5d-ecb6-4e75-a912-2a7517dfe967.PNG)